C-Turner-01/Automated-Web-Test-E-Commerce/README.md

 - IntelliJ IDEA or another Java IDE
 - Git or another version control system
 - Installation of chromedriver for Windows
+- Installation of geckodriver for Windows
+- Setup of a global.properties file to configure browser type
 - Please note this application has been developed for use on Windows
-- Setup of a global.properties file to configure browser type

 ## Installation